 On the Cook Islands the power plugs and sockets are of type I. Check out the following pictures.
-When living in the United Kingdom you will need a power plug adapter for sockets type I.
+When living in Australia you don't need a power plug adapter on the Cook Islands.
+Your power plugs fit.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon or Ebay where you will find a great selection of travel adapters.

 You can also check the map to see the use of different plugs and sockets in the world.